Are you looking for a contractor?

 Source: Canva

-A natural pool doesn’t need to be surrounded by rocks, tall grass and trees to be considered natural.
-In fact, they can resemble your average inground pool without all those chemicals.
+A pool doesn't need to be surrounded by rocks, natural stones, tall grass, or trees to be considered natural.
+In fact, it resembles an in-ground pool without all the chemicals.
 As mentioned in our introduction, these pools use a natural filtration method.

-A smaller pool called a regeneration zone is built in an area close by and this zone will house the gravel filter or a bunch of plants specifically chosen for their filtration abilities.
-Your natural pool and the regeneration zone will create a small ecosystem that attracts insects and animals alike, as time passes the ecosystem will grow and change.
+A smaller pool, known as the "regeneration zone," is built nearby and will house the gravel filter or a set of plants specifically chosen for their filtration capacity.
+Your pool and the regeneration zone will create a small ecosystem that will attract insects and animals over time.
+The ecosystem will grow and change.

-This type of pool will not be compatible with every home or homeowner, and thus it’s important to examine the pros and cons of owning a natural pool.
+This type of pool may not be compatible with every home or homeowner.
+Therefore, it's essential to consider the advantages and disadvantages of owning a natural swimming pool.

 natural pool